LYNCH·LLP

 What the data says.

-Erika A Kretzmer maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security) spanning four art units: 2192, 2196, 2197, and 2198.
-Across 202 disposed applications, 98 were allowed and 104 abandoned, yielding an allowance rate of 49%.
-The allowance rate across her art units ranges from 30% to 55%, reflecting variation in her record within TC 2100.
-This pooled figure represents her aggregate history and does not constitute a prediction for any individual application.
+Erika A Kretzmer maintains a pooled allowance rate of 49% across hundreds of decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Her record spans four art units: 2192, 2196, 2197, and 2198.
+The allowance rate represents the share of her decided applications (allowed and abandoned combined) that issued as patents.
+Allowance rates across her art units range from 30% to 55%, reflecting variation in her record across different subject-matter areas within TC 2100.
+This pooled figure aggregates her performance across all four art units and describes her past record, not any individual application outcome.

 // HOW TO READ THESE NUMBERS